radixdlt/babylon-ledger-app/doc/api.md

 - Send derivation path.
 - Send transaction intent data (see below).
 This command can be sent one or more times, depending on the size of the transaction intent.
-The last chunk is accompanied with class byte set to `0xAC`.
-Other (intermediate) chunks are accompanied with class byte set to `0xAD`.
+The last chunk is accompanied by class byte set to `0xAC`.
+Other (intermediate) chunks are accompanied by class byte set to `0xAD`.

 APDU for derivation path: